Description of Methods Used to Formulate the Recommendations

 Description of Method of Guideline Validation

-The panel members as a whole reviewed the recommendations, discussed gaps and available evidence, and came to a consensus on a draft guideline.
+and available evidence, and came to a consensus on a draft guideline.

 This draft was submitted to a set of external stakeholders for review and feedback.
 Stakeholders represented various health care disciplines, as well as professional associations.
 External stakeholders were provided with specific questions for comment, as well as the opportunity to give overall feedback and general impressions.
 The results were compiled and reviewed by the development panel.
 Discussion and consensus resulted in revisions to the draft document prior to publication and evaluation.